Hazz223/twitter-microservice-proof/README.md

-# twitter-microservice-proof
-Proof of concept for using twitter to orchestrate Microservices
+# Ochestrating Microservices using Twitter

+Two different projects which show how Twitter can be used to ochestrate microservices.

+#Weather Poller

+The